MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 ```

 > [!REMINDER]
-> Because this deletion cannot be undone, we suggest confirming with your **Player** that they are comfortable with the scope and impact of their deletion request.
+> Because this deletion *cannot be undone*, we suggest confirming with your **Player** that they are comfortable with the scope and impact of their deletion request.

 So, once the action has been confirmed… Back to pseudo code.